First Aid and Injury Prevention|Staying Healthy

 According to the National Capital Poison Center, household cleaning supplies—including kitchen cleaners and liquid laundry packets—are the second most common exposure to poison among children under 6 years of age.
-And since the COVID-19 outbreak, cleaning has been on the rise.
+Since the COVID-19 outbreak, cleaning has been on the rise.
 A recent poll from the American Cleaning Institute found that 53% of people reported using cleaning products more frequently.
+While cleaning and disinfecting plays an important part of staying healthy – maintaining safe cleaning storage habits should not be overlooked.

-Properly storing these products can help keep accidental exposures from happening and make your house a safer place.
+Properly storing these products can help keep accidental exposures from happening and make your home a safer place.

 Path to improved safety